openmodal/OpenModal/README.md

 pipenv install requests
 ```

-This should should install the virtual environment with the associated librraries.
+This should should install the `pipenv` library and install the virtual environment.

 To run the software, execute the following: